colbyh21412/it-homelab/labs/03-group-policy-restrictions.md

 ## Issues Encountered and How I Fixed Them
 Issue 1 — GPO applying to Domain Admins and blocking Control Panel on DC01

-Cause: Workstation-Hardening-Policy GPO created in a previous session with another tool was linked to the root of lab.local and applied to all authenticated users, including Administrator
+**Cause:** Workstation-Hardening-Policy GPO created in a previous session with another tool was linked to the root of lab.local and applied to all authenticated users, including Administrator

-Fix: Deleted the Workstation-Hardening-Policy GPO entirely.
+**Fix:** Deleted the Workstation-Hardening-Policy GPO entirely.
 Cleared residual local group policy settings by running:

-RD /S /Q "%WinDir%\System32\GroupPolicyUsers"
+•  RD /S /Q "%WinDir%\System32\GroupPolicyUsers"
-RD /S /Q "%WinDir%\System32\GroupPolicy" gpupdate /force
+•  RD /S /Q "%WinDir%\System32\GroupPolicy"
+•  gpupdate /force
-Issue 2 — Restrict Standard Users GPO not applying to ajohnson
+•  Issue 2 — Restrict Standard Users GPO not applying to ajohnson

-Cause: GPO was linked to the root of lab.local and Security Filtering only showed Domain Admins
+**Cause:** GPO was linked to the root of lab.local and Security Filtering only showed Domain Admins

-Fix: Deleted the incorrect link, relinked GPO to _Branches → Houston → Users OU, and changed Security Filtering to Domain Users
+**Fix:** Deleted the incorrect link, relinked GPO to _Branches → Houston → Users OU, and changed Security Filtering to Domain Users

 Issue 3 — AppLocker not blocking unauthorized executables

-Cause: Application Identity service was set to Manual and not running
-Status: Still under investigation — AppLocker policy is being received by CLIENT01, but not fully enforcing.
+**Cause:** Application Identity service was set to Manual and not running **Status:** Still under investigation — AppLocker policy is being received by CLIENT01, but not fully enforcing.
 Will revisit in a future session.

 ## Key Commands Used